reblake/reblake/README.md

 </p>

-I'm a quantitative marine ecologist.
-My research focuses on biodiversity, community structure, and the impacts of multiple stressors in marine ecosystems.
-I also study how changes in these ecosystems influence social and ecological well-being.
-I use data synthesis as well as field and lab experiments to test assumptions and hypotheses.
-I'm interested in furthering open science and use data science tools to improve workflows and reproducibility.
+My work uses data science methods and tools to test assumptions and improve workflows, in order to find solutions to social environmental problems.
+I'm interested in furthering open science through increasing scientific reproducibility and data transparency.
+My ecological research focuses on biodiversity, community structure, and the impacts of multiple stressors in marine ecosystems, and how changes in these ecosystems influence social and ecological well-being.

 <!--
 **reblake/reblake** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.